What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Dartmouth?

 Full-time undergraduate students at Dartmouth College were charged $57,204 in fees and tuition for the 2019 - 2020 academic year, before modifications for financial aid.
 Of that number, the expense of tuition came to $55,605.
 The other $1,599 represents additional fees.
 Find out more about the net price.

 Regrettably, this school does not provide any special discounts to residents of the state.

-Tuition and fees cover the expense of attendance for one academic year, but don't cover room and board, which will be an added bill you will incur if you live on campus.
+Dartmouth College fees and tuition is the number quoted to undergraduates for one academic year, and does not include room and board.
 Bear in mind many students obtain financial aid and scholarships which reduce their total cost.

-For more information, check out Dartmouth Part Time Tuition & Fees.
+For more information, check out Dartmouth Cost Per Credit Hour.

 Are Tuition and Fees Going Up or Down?

 There has been a rise of 2.9% in Dartmouth College fees and tuition for out-of-state students in the past 5 years.
 Tuition expanded by 2.9% and fees expanded by 3.1%.
 This year, undergrads should anticipate paying $58,886 if the growth keeps up.

 Because of price increases, the full cost of a four-year Dartmouth degree will be $246,136, and the full price of a two-year degree would be $119,503, which doesn't include additional charges such as books, transportation, and room and board.